 - • Be willing to make a full-time commitment for the 9 week program (40 hrs/week)

 A complete application includes:

-- 1. A completed online application form OR completed PDF application
+- 1. A completed online application including:

 Host Research Institute: University of Oregon’s marine laboratory the Oregon Institute of Marine Biology in Charleston, OR.